-Effective July 14, aliens who were Permanently Residing (in the USA) Under Color of Law (PRUCOL) were eligible for the State-funded food assistance program (FAP).
+Effective July 14, aliens who were Permanently Residing (in the USA) Under Color of Law (PRUCOL) were eligible for State-funded FAP.

-Employment and training requirements were increased for Food Stamp recipients who were able-bodied adults without dependents (ABAWD).
+Employment and training requirements were increased for Food Stamp recipients who were ABAWD.
 Enhanced tracking mechanisms were implemented to better monitor clients' job search progress.